 The aim of the project is to find technical, economic and social synergies between greenhouse and data centers that can contribute to make vegetable farming competitive and sustainable in Nordic countries.

-Bioeconomy, Construction, Circular transition, Digital infrastructure, Digitalisation, Energy, Industrial transition, Agrifood and bioscience, Climate adaptation, Food safety, Resource-efficient cities, Urban development
+Bioeconomy, Construction, Circular transition, Digital infrastructure, Digitalisation, Energy, Climate neutral industry, Food, Climate adaptation, Resource-efficient cities, Urban development

 Projektledare och korrdinator